Table of Contents

 - The diagnosis of kidney failure usually is made by blood tests measuring BUN, creatinine, and glomerular filtration rate (GFR).

 - Treatment of the underlying cause of kidney failure may return kidney function to normal.
 Lifelong efforts to control blood pressure and diabetes may be the best way to prevent chronic kidney disease and its progression to kidney failure.
-Usually, kidney function gradually decreases over time.
+As we age kidney function gradually decreases over time.

 Next: What are the kidneys?